OpenScan-org/OpenScanCloud/README.md

 There will be a public token, with a certain amount of credit per time (e.g. 10 GB per day or so).
 People using this token won't have access to additional features like auto-email when the reconstruction is done + individual support.
 Furthermore the data submitted through this token will be used for further research and improvement of the processing engine (and future features of OpenScan).
 In case of high loads on the server side, sets created with private tokens might be prioritized (at some point in the future)

 - Private Token
 This token is bound to an individual and certain details (forename and surname and email address) in order to allow additional features, like email alerts and individual support.
+At the current stage, the image sets submitted will be used for internal research and testing.
+No images/3d models will be published.

-## Discussion
+## Changelog

-Please feel free to share your thoughts and let me know if you need any additional information.

-I will add a working python example soon :)
+- 2021-10-08 added a Windows Uploader GUI in /uploader